 Against all odds, the Rebels got their hands on the Death Star plans and found a weakness.
 But the Empire didn't do anything to mitigate the threat: no contingency plans, evacuations, or deploying a patrol of TIE fighter squadrons for defense.
 Instead, Tarkin shrugged it off — so certain in the Death Star's invincibility that he didn't even bother to get off once it was under attack.
 RIP, Grand Moff Tarkin.

 Don't make the same mistake: Identifying risk and keeping a wary eye isn't enough.
+Have a project contingency plan in place, so your team is clear on what to do if an identified risk becomes reality.
 Be proactive in dealing with potential problems, respond quickly if they occur, and do what you can to keep them from happening in the first place.

 4. Managers lack necessary skills to aid collaboration & project success